Navigating the J-1 Waiver Process: Your Pathway to Employment in the U.S.

 Not all J-1 exchange visitors are subject to the two-year home residency requirement; rather, it applies to those falling into one or more of the following categories:

-• Government Funded Exchange Programs: Exchange visitors who participated in a program that was fully or partially funded by the U.S. government, their home country’s government, or an international organization funded from either.
+- Government-Funded Exchange Programs – Exchange visitors who participated in a program that was fully or partially funded by the U.S. government, their home country’s government, or an international organization.

-• Specialized Knowledge or Skills: Exchange visitors who participated in a program related to specialized knowledge or skills that have been deemed necessary for the development of their home country, as determined by said country’s Exchange Visitor Skills List.
+- Specialized Knowledge or Skills – Exchange visitors in programs related to specialized skills listed on their home country’s Exchange Visitor Skills List.

 Exchange visitors seeking a waiver of the two-year home residency requirement must do so under one of the following five categories:

-1. No Objection Statement: The government of an exchange visitor’s home country may issue a statement through its embassy indicating that they have no objection to the J-1 visa holder not returning to fulfill the two-year requirement and the possibility of them becoming a lawful permanent resident of the U.S.
+No Objection Statement – The government of an exchange visitor’s home country may issue a statement through its embassy indicating that they have no objection to the J-1 visa holder not returning to fulfill the two-year requirement.
+“A No Objection Statement must be sent directly from the home country’s government to the U.S. Department of State,” according to the State Department.

-3. Persecution Waiver: If an exchange visitor can demonstrate that they will face persecution based on race, religion, or political opinion upon return to their home country, they can apply for a waiver by submitting Form I-612 to USCIS.
+Persecution Waiver – If an exchange visitor can prove they will face persecution based on race, religion, or political opinion, they can apply for a waiver by submitting Form I-612 to USCIS.
+“Applicants must demonstrate that they would be persecuted if they returned to their home country,” according to USCIS.

-4. Exceptional Hardship Waiver: If an exchange visitor complying with the two-year requirement would impose exceptional hardship on a U.S. citizen or lawful permanent resident spouse or child, they can apply for a waiver by submitting Form I-612 to USCIS.
+Exceptional Hardship Waiver – If the two-year home residency requirement would cause exceptional hardship to a U.S. citizen or lawful permanent resident spouse or child, they can apply for a waiver by submitting Form I-612 to USCIS.
+“Evidence must be provided showing that the hardship would be greater than the usual difficulties associated with family separation,” as stated by USCIS.

 Want More Information?